chanceagency/chance/README.markdown

 Game Dev
 ----------------
 As we've found in our experience making games like Firewatch, Chance is perfect for use in making video games— it's an insanely easy to read and use DSL for introducing uncertainty into games.
+Basically, anywhere a random number generator might make your code harder to understand, Chance is a good fit.

 For example, the weather system above is a succinct form of the logic you'd find running the hourly weather cycles in a game like _Breath of the Wild_.
 See `weather.rb` for more examples!

 LICENSE
 ----------------